-From the circumstances of the case and from the evidences put before the Panel by the Complainant, the Panel of the opinion that the Respondent had no previous connection with the disputed domain name and any use of the disputed domain name by the Respondent, would result in confusion and deception of the trade, consumers and public, who would assume a connection or association between the Complainant and the Respondent's website or other online locations of the Respondents or product/services on the Respondent's website and otherwise, due to the use by Respondent of the Complainant's said trademark ['NUTRILITE'] in the disputed domain name, which trademarks have been widely used and advertised in several countries including the United States and India by the Complainant and which trademarks are associated exclusively with the complainant, by the trade and public in India, United States and all over the world.
+From the circumstances of the case and from the evidences put before the Panel by the Complainant, the Panel is of the opinion that the Respondent had no previous connection with the disputed domain name and any use of the disputed domain name by the Respondent, would result in confusion and deception of the trade, consumers and public, who would assume a connection or association between the Complainant and the Respondent's website or other online locations of the Respondents or product/services on the Respondent's website and otherwise, due to the use by Respondent of the Complainant's said trademark ['BRAHMOS'] in the disputed domain name, which trademarks have been widely used and advertised in India by the Complainant.

-The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'NUTRILITE' as to the source, sponsorship, affiliation or endorsement of the Respondent's website or location or of a product or service on the registrant's website or location.
+The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'BRAHMOS' as to the source, sponsorship, affiliation or endorsement of the Respondent's website or location or of a product or service on the registrant's website or location.

-The Panel is therefore prepared to accept the Complainant's contention that its 'NUTRILITE' trademark and corresponding business is well-known and has developed a significant global reputation.
+The Panel is therefore prepared to accept the Complainant's contention that its 'BRAHMOS' trademark and corresponding business is well-known and has developed a significant global reputation.
 With regard to Famous Names, successive UDRP panels have found bad faith registration because Complaint's name was famous at the time of registration: WIPO/D2000-0310 [choyongpil.net].
-On bad faith registration and use [generally], panels have noted: "Registration of a well-known trademark by a party with no connection to the owner of the trademark and no authorization and no legitimate purpose to utilize the mark reveals bad faith": NAF/FA95314 [thecaravanclub.com], WIPO/D2000-0808 [very use of domain name by Respondent who had no connection whatsoever with Complainant's mark and product suggests opportunistic bad faith - 4icg.com].
+On bad faith registration and use [generally], panels have noted: "Registration of a well-known trademark by a party with no connection to the owner of the trademark and no authorization and no legitimate purpose to utilize the mark reveals bad faith": NAF/FA95314 [thecaravanclub.com], WIPO/D2000-0808 [very use of domain name by Respondent who had no connection whatsoever with Complainant's mark and product suggests opportunistic bad faith - 4icq.com].